DefaultV/Raycastlib_gamified/README.md

 # raycastlib

-Ray casting library for (not only) limited-resource computers.
+Public domain ray casting library for (not only) resource-limited computers.

 If you like this, you may also like my similar project: [small3dlib](https://gitlab.com/drummyfish/small3dlib).